-The SEIS & EIS HMRC Advance Assurance application process allows companies that are seeking equity funding to seek clearance from HM Revenue & Customs that they are a qualifying company under these valuable tax incentives prior to receiving the funding and issuing the relevant shares to investors.
+The SEIS/EIS Advance Assurance application process allows companies that are contemplating equity/share-based funding to seek clearance from HM Revenue & Customs ('HMRC') that they are a qualifying company under these valuable tax incentives prior to raising the funding.

-Our aim is to provide a detailed guide for entrepreneurs and founders on how to apply for SEIS and/or EIS HMRC advance assurance.
+Our aim is to provide a comprehensive overview for entrepreneurs and founders on how to apply for SEIS EIS HMRC advance assurance.

 The Seed Enterprise Investment Scheme (SEIS) is for early-stage companies i.e. those companies that have been trading for less than two years (note that it is the trading date that is important rather than the date of incorporation).
 Note also that the age limit is set to increase to three years from April 2023.

-Companies can raise that up to £150,000 under SEIS (set to increase to £250,000 from April 2023).
+Companies can currently raise up to £150,000 under SEIS (set to increase to £250,000 from April 2023).
 Investors receive 50% income tax relief on the amount they invest and a capital gains tax-free exit.
 So it’s a fantastic result for the investor.
-You can see why this tax incentive is so valuable.

 The Enterprise Investment Scheme (EIS) is for growth companies, typically less than seven years old and they can raise up to £5 million per year under current rules (max of £12m or £20m for Knowledge Intensive companies).

 EIS investors, in this case, can claim 30% income tax relief and also get a CGT free exit.
 But you can see it is a lower income tax relief under EIS compared to under SEIS.

 In both SEIS and EIS, the investee company must carry out a qualifying trade.
 HMRC has a list of excluded activities (such as investment property development, financial services etc) that you must check to ensure that your planned business activities are not precluded.